Benswhites/P5/README.md

 Stage 2 (ROS1): Initialized and deploys n robots in a simulated gazebo environment.
 It contains scripts for autonomously navigating the swarm.

-Stage 3 (ROS1): (Currently not implemented) Deploys a swarm of real robots to follow the functions of stage 2.
+Stage 3 (ROS1): Deploys a swarm of real robots to follow the functions of stage 2.